EVMcrispr/evmcrispr-doc/aragonOS/finance.md

 ## Installing the App

-To Install the Voting App you'll need to include two few parameters:
+To Install the Voting App you'll need to include two parameters:
  - Vault Address
     - This is the address of the installed Vault or Agent where the finance app will manage funds.
  - Period duration